NTristani/Projects/Space Shooter/README.md

 #SUBMISSION FOR DELTA HACKS 2015

-Winner of the Mac GDA Game development Award
+Winner of the Mac GDA Game Development Award